Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Can I use a personal loan to pay off a tax lien?

 Most likely, yes.
 If you’ve received a letter from the government claiming your property due to failure to pay taxes, you could get a personal loan to pay the amount you owe.
-Keep in mind you’ll need to meet the lender’s eligibility criteria, including minimum credit score, debt-to-income ratio and other qualifications.
+Keep in mind that you’ll need to meet the lender’s eligibility criteria, including minimum credit score, debt-to-income ratio and other qualifications.

 Can I make early repayments on my personal loan?

 For most loans, yes.
 However, your loan may require a fee for early repayments, depending on the lender you’re working with.
+Before you sign a loan agreement, it’s a good idea to make sure your lender doesn’t charge a prepayment penalty.

 Are there fees associated with an IRS installment agreement?